Broadening the Space for cooperation: reaching out to the Indo-Pacific region

 → Access our latest Market Reports on the 40+ countries covered by the EU Global Action on Space

-Have a look at the pictures of the event below.
+Have a look at the video excerpt and pictures of the event below.